 Download voice recordings: Open Keep in a desktop browser, click a note, mouse over the voice recording and click “Download”.

 Similarly, you can also use Google Keep as a shared clipboard.
 Copy text or a link into a note on your PC, open it on your Android phone.
 Of course, you’re much better off using Pushbullet to sync your Android and PC, but Keep is a nice backup in case of a jam.

 If you don’t want Google Keep as a separate tab in your browser, there is a quick fix.
 You can turn Keep into its own Panel with an extension.

 Firefox users need to download GKeep Panel to add a Google Keep button in their toolbar, which gives you a dropdown panel of your notes with a click.

 Do You Use Google Keep?

 We want to hear from you, readers.
-Are you a Google Keep user?
+Are you a Google Keep user; perhaps switching from another to-do app?
 What do you love about it?
-And if you aren’t yet on board, what’s stopping you?
+And if you aren’t yet on board (maybe you prefer Evernote), what’s stopping you?